 - a.
 Scrupulous observance of the Law - b.
-Belief in the immortality of the soul, the resurrection of - c.
-Messianic expectations, which included the literal reign - d.
+Belief in the immortality of the soul, the resurrection of the body, and future rewards and punishments - c.
+Messianic expectations, which included the literal reign of God upon earth - d.
 Belief in angels and spirits - e.
-Belief in divine providence, but along with this, the free- - f.
+Belief in divine providence, but along with this, the freedom of man's will - f.
 Separation of themselves from the mass of the people - g.
 Patriotism of a religious nature, their ideal being the kingdom of David